JJGOD-13/1056-Code_Venture/README.md

 - parentEducator.py - the ParentEducator class
 - admin.py - the Admin class
 - user.py - the User class
-- update_db.py - commands for updating the database
+- update_db.py - functions for updating the database
 - icon.png - the logo image for the login page

 # Features